 In the beginning there was silence, but that made folks uncomfortable so they invented words.
 Words worked well for many things, but there were still lulls that needed filling.
 Thus music was born, to fill the in-between spots in our lives and to use as an excuse to avoid sharing words with others, especially those who did not appreciate our choice of tunes or the beat of our drummer.
 Music, like love, was all around, but it was ephemeral and fleeting.
 You could listen to someone play or sing, but there was no way to record it anywhere but in your memory.
 Some say these days were better, these people are wrong about many other things as well.
 The insatiable desire of the people for canned music led to the invention of the music box, some capable of playing most of a melody.
 Advancements in technology made the barrel organ possible which inspired Alexander Bain to cross a piano with hole filled paper roll in 1847 creating the player piano.
 Of course, it would take another forty years for the instrument to reach its true potential, just in time for Scoot Joplin to revolutionize the American dance scene.
 Folks downriver could now hear the notes Mr. Joplin was playing, but they still lacked lyrics.
 Then in 1877, Thomas Edison transcended the time-space continuum by recording voices and music on wax cylinders that could be played back at any time.
 Finally, the people had what they needed, smooth tunes to swoon to on a Saturday night.

 Technology decided this was a good place to work, so soon those wax cylinders became wax discs and the phonograph was born.
 The phonograph begat the Victrola and vinyl discs.
-And lo, these discs were large and ran at 78 rpm, which was too fast, so they were slowed to 33, except for their smaller cousins which were more fleet of foot and could achieve 45.
+And lo, these discs were large and ran at 78 rpm, which was too fast, so they were slowed to 33, except for their smaller cousins which were more fleet of foot and could achieve 45 revolutions per minute.
 The Victrola begat magnetic tape and the reel to reel came to be.
 In those days, the reel to reel was too large for transit and the 8-track emerged.
 And lo, the 8-track spake, “CLONK” in the midst of FreeBird and this was not good, so the lord created the cassette, which begat the cassingle and the many generations thereof.
 And in those days there was a time when the music was found to be too rich and warm, thus the digital revolution did remove scratches and tape hiss and soul as the compact disc was born in all of its austere, perfectly reproduced clarity.
 Seeing this the people were angry and they spake in unison, “this music is too clean and clear and takes many binders to carry!”
 Thus the mp3 was born and music ceased to be a physical thing, but once again existed in the aether.
 But man, being fickle, wanted this music to travel with him once more so that his beach parties may enjoy Exotica and portable music reached its pinnacle with the ascension of the iPod.
 Tens of thousands of songs packed into a mechanical sculpture the size of a deck of cards, accessible only by the turns of the great wheel and the button press.

 With so much space for sounds, people turned from music and asked “Can ye not talk directly to our minds?”
 And verily we spake, “Yea!”
 And with that simple exchange the podcast was born and people began to cry out from all over, in a babel of confusion.
 They told stories and gave of their opinions in a free open forum with no regard to quality, consistency or truth.
 At this time visionaries were born, who saw that the media was changing and in their wisdom, they created the video podcast.
 A medium with no real format, dropped into an internet that was not yet accustomed to homemade videos, at least not ones you could share in mixed company.
-One of these earliest of adopters was Doctor Tiki, Johny Johny and Lala “Beatrice” Fastwater, who brought Tiki Bar TV to the airwaves in 2005 and were cast among the stars when Apple added video to the iPod and featured them at the product launch.
+One of these earliest of adopters was the team of Doctor Tiki, Johny Johny and Lala “Beatrice” Fastwater, who brought Tiki Bar TV to the airwaves in 2005 and were cast among the stars when Apple added video to the iPod and featured them at the product launch.
 These great men and woman of the vodcast frontier, revolutionized not-TV with their 5 minute dives into the problems of modern man and woman which can almost always be solved by drinking.
 They applied this philosophy for years, before literally jumping the shark.
 They ceased to create new material in 2009, when it was discovered that solving your problems with drinking can have a downside for some people.
 The creators went on to have lucrative careers in real television where they were actually paid for their efforts, as opposed to the early days of non-TV where it actually cost money to be stars.

 Their format included lots of classic tiki drinks but the best I can tell this drink did not actually exist outside the Tiki Bar TV universe.
 Since it is, allegedly, a Tiki Bar TV original it seems the obvious choice for my homage to this cherished relic of my middle adulthood.
 I recently acquired an actual TBTV Purple Charooba made by Tiki Farm so it seemed like a good time to give this one a go.
 Like many of the best tiki drinks, it has a bunch of ingredients.
 For the most part these are easy to acquire, I think the weirdest thing here is sloe gin.
 However, this one does call for a secret ingredient that you will have to find on your own.
 Sure it sounds easy, but don’t forget, this is the drink that took down Drinkbot, so proceed with caution.